ietf-ivy-wg/network-inventory-topology/draft-ietf-ivy-network-inventory-topology.md

 # Module Tree Structure

- An overview of the data model for "ietf-network-inventory-topology" module are shown in {{tree}}.
+ An overview of the structure of the "ietf-network-inventory-topology" module is shown in {{tree}}.

 ~~~~~~~~~~
 {::include-fold ./yang/full-trees/ietf-network-inventory-topology.tree}
 ~~~~~~~~~~
 {: #tree title="The Structure of the Network Inventory Mapping Data Model" artwork-align="center"}

-The module augments the "ietf-network- topology" module as
+The module augments the "ietf-network-topology" module as follows:
-   follows:

 * A new network topology type: "network-inventory-mapping".
-The corresponding container augments the "network-types" of the "ietf- network" module.
+The corresponding container augments the "network-types" of the "ietf-network" module.

 * Inventory mapping attributes for nodes, links, and termination
         points: The corresponding containers augments the topology module